BodneyC/base64-imp/README.md

 ## Use of Program

-This program (currently) takes a string from the command line (no switches) and outputs the string in base64 so:
+This program (currently) takes one of two switches from the command line, either '-d' for decode or '-e' for encode both are followed by the string to en/de-code.

-    $ encb64 <string>
+    $ encb64 [-d|-e] <string>

-But I intend to make the program convert text files as well as output to a text file (instead of stdout).
+I also intend to make the program convert text files as well as output to a text file (instead of stdout).
 I also need a decoder I suppose.

 ## Compilation (TBC)